 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Mytholmroyd, Hebden Bridge.
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Cottingham

 Read

-The main pipe is leaking and emergency repairs need to be carried out on this stretch of the network.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place during the works.
+The project, which is expected to last around 4 weeks in total, has been planned in collaboration with East Riding of Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Nick Thersby, Operations Manager at NGN said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Mytholmroyd.
+Chris Keith, Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Cottingham.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.